 Unity through the Gospel

-What you’re about to read might change the way you understand the book of Romans and the way you pursue unity in the Church.
+What you’re about to read might change the way you understand the New Testament book of Romans and the way you pursue unity in your Church.

-During the years under the edict of Claudius (expelling the Jews from Rome), we can assume that the Church took on more of a Gentile Christian “flavoring.”
-This meant among other things that sensitivity to matters of Jewish custom (days and diet) would not have been an issue in the Church.
-But after the edict passed (with the death of Claudius), the Jewish believers began migrating back to Rome.
-As these Hebrew Christians reentered the fellowship of the house Churches in Rome, they faced significant challenges over differences between Jewish and Gentile believers (Romans 14-15).
+After the edict passed (with the death of Claudius), the Hebrew believers began migrating back to Rome.
+As they reentered the fellowship of the house Churches in Rome, they faced significant challenges over differences between Jewish and Gentile believers (Romans 14-15).

-This reconstruction of the historical circumstances provides the necessary backdrop for understanding the book of Romans.
+These historical circumstances provide the necessary backdrop for understanding the book of Romans.
 The words of Romans 14:1-3 tell the story:

-“As for the one who is weak in faith, welcome him, but not to quarrel over opinions.
+“As for the one who is weak in faith (those feel obligated to customs), welcome him, but not to quarrel over opinions.
 One person believes he may eat anything, while the weak person eats only vegetables.
 Let not the one who eats despise the one who abstains, and let not the one who abstains pass judgment on the one who eats, for God has welcomed him” (ESV).

 These words were directed to Gentile believers as they welcomed Hebrew Christians back into fellowship.
 The potential for disunity in the Church posed a real threat to the witness of the gospel in Rome.